logicly-au/docs.iar-dst.online/domains/domain-4.rst

    b.
 Significant physical health conditions exist which are poorly managed or life threatening, and in the context of a concurrent mental health condition.

+   c.
+Severe intellectual disability or severe cognitive impairment that impacts significantly on the mental health condition and impedes the person’s ability to participate in treatment